neilbmclaughlin/pharmacy-db-elastic/README.md

 [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html)
 for more detail on querying.

+# Data import

+A data load script is used to shape the data on load using Painless (the ES scripting language based on Groovey).
+The script is pharmacy-procesor.json found in data/scripts.

 ## Optional

 An alternative to using `curl` for ES config, querying and also for visualisation is [kibana](https://www.elastic.co/products/kibana).